 “Then he descended softly and beckoned to Nuth.
 But the gnoles had watched him through knavish holes that they bore in trunks of the trees, and the unearthly silence gave way, as it were with a grace, to the rapid screams of Tonker as they picked him up from behind — screams that came faster and faster until they were incoherent.
 And where they took him it is not good to ask, and what they did with him I shall not say.”

 Gnolls are brutish monsters found early in the game.
 They are usually found in groups and often wield dangerous weapons, particularly polearms.
 New adventurers should be wary of them, since they can hit for much harder than most enemies at a comparable depth.
-Sometimes they carry javelins for attacking at range or throwing nets to pin you in place.
+Sometimes they carry throwing nets to pin you in place.

 Tips & Tricks